accordproject/techdocs/README.md

 The site is hosted at: https://docs.accordproject.org

-Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.
+The Accord Project is an open ecosystem enabling anyone to build smart agreements and documents on a technology neutral platform

 Accord Project operates under the umbrella of the [Linux Foundation][linuxfound].
 The technical charter for the Accord Project can be found [here][charter].

 ## Learn More About Accord Project